deargle-classes/msbx5500-spring-2021/log.md

 one IP address (ignoring load balancing systems), but that multiple IP addresses can be associated with a single domain name.

-HimDom is throws shade for days at domain-name-detection approaches that use static feature selection.
+HinDom throws shade for days at domain-name-detection approaches that use static feature selection.
 It uses some cool networking-based approaches to use _unlabeled_ data in combination with _labeled_ malicious-benign domains in order to better make domain predictions.